jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

 - 1.9.1 Threat and vulnerability identification
   - **Risk Management**: process of identifying factors that could damage or disclose data, evaluating those factors in light of data value and countermeasure cost, and implementing cost-effective solutions for mitigating or reducing risk
-  - **Threats**: any potential occurrence that many cause an undesirable or unwanted outcome for a specific asset; they can be intentional or accidental; loosely think of a threat as a weapon that could cause harm to a target
+  - **Threat**: any potential occurrence that many cause an undesirable or unwanted outcome for a specific asset; they can be intentional or accidental; loosely think of a threat as a weapon that could cause harm to a target
   - **Vulnerability**: the weakness in an asset, or weakness (or absence) of a safeguard or countermeasure; a flaw, limitation, error, frailty, or susceptibility to harm
   - Threats and vulnerabilities are related: a threat is possible when a vulnerability is present
     - Threats exploit vulnerabilities, which results in exposure
     - Exposure is risk, and risk is mitigated by safeguards
     - Safeguards protect assets that are endangered by threats
-    - **Threat Agent/Actors**: intentionally exploit vulnerabilities
+    - **Threat Agent/Actor**: intentionally exploit vulnerabilities
-    - **Threat Events**: accidental occurrences and intentional exploitations of vulnerabilities
+    - **Threat Event**: accidental occurrences and intentional exploitations of vulnerabilities
-    - **Threat Vectors**: (AKA attack vector) is the path or means by which an attack or attacker can gain access to a target in order to cause harm
+    - **Threat Vector**: (AKA attack vector) is the path or means by which an attack or attacker can gain access to a target in order to cause harm
     - **Exposure**: being susceptible to asset loss because of a threat; the potential for harm to occur
     - **Exposure Factor (EF)**: derived from this concept; an element of quantitative risk analysis that represents the percentage of loss that an org would experience if a specific asset were violated by a realized risk
     - **Single Loss Expectancy (SLE)**: an element of quantitative risk analysis that represents the cost associated with a single realized risk against a specific asset; SLE = asset value (AV) * exposure factor (EF); a metric that represents the magnitude of loss or impact that a threat could have on a system or data, quantified as a percentage of loss that a realized threat would have on a specific asset; e.g. an EF of 0.2 (or 20%) for a specific threat would indicate that a realization of that threat would result in a loss of 20% of the asset’s value